Excellent! ROSHI has found 151 Home Loans that suit your criteria.

 Many banks will also ask for collateral, such as a car or piece of land.
 Everyone has different rules to this sort of thing, so be sure to research the bank you are choosing to loan from before applying as well.

-Mostly, you won’t need to feel rushed with your home loan.
-The majority of home loan options give you anywhere up to 35 years to pay it back.
+Mostly, you won’t need to feel rushed with your repayments.
+The majority of repayment options give you anywhere up to 35 years to pay it back.
 The shorter term you choose to pay, the less interest you will end up spending.
 However, for those that want to get into their home early, the longer time can be worthwhile.

 You can also choose to pay the loan back early if you happen to fall into more money in the future.
 This too will reduce the amount of interest you end up paying.